johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 * **Note 1: To keep your team repository code organised, teams should discuss the appropriate folder names for each of the tasks below.**
 The folder names should be clearly described in the report for ease of grading.
 Remember to also put your name identifiers to avoid cases where a teammate selected the same name
 **For example**: In Task 2.1 below you could choose to name your file `yournames_<whatever code snippet name you want>`.
-* Note 2: Since you already know the steps involved in opening a pull request on a team repository, in the tasks below I will not labor explaining the steps.
+* **Note 2**: Since you already know the steps involved in opening a pull request on a team repository, in the tasks below I will not labor explaining the steps.
 You should figure out yourself.
+* **Note 3**: In each of the tasks, you will first open a pull request with the code snippet that needs to me modified.
+After incorporating ChatGPT suggestions you will update the pull request.
+You will then merge the pull request into the team repository or the individual repository according to the instructions of the task.

 Task 2.1: Code Refactoring
 ====